JamesMGreene/node-gcph-client/README.md

 });
 ```

-For more complete examples, see the "examples" folder.
+For many much more complete examples, see the "examples" folder.

 ## Contributing